odinje/puppet-suricata/README.md

 ###Add more interfaces to listen on?
 Or dont listen on any?

-Default does this module use the first interfaces found in the fact 'interfaces'.
+By default this module uses the first interfaces found in the fact 'interfaces', you can change this to listen on specified interfaces like eth0, eth1, eth2.

 ```puppet
   class { ::suricata: